PyVRP/PyVRP/docs/source/dev/contributing.rst

 Debugging Python extensions
 ---------------------------
-This section explains how to perform cross-debugging for mixed Python and C/C++ code using the `Visual Studio Code <https://code.visualstudio.com/>`_ IDE and the `Python C++ Debug extension <https://github.com/benibenj/vscode-pythonCpp>`_.
+This section explains how to perform cross-debugging for mixed Python and C/C++ code using the `Visual Studio Code <https://code.visualstudio.com/>`_ IDE and the `Python C++ Debug <https://github.com/benibenj/vscode-pythonCpp>`_ extension.

 First, build PyVRP in debug mode: